-iii)Lease payments
+iii) Lease payments

-Payments made under operating leases are generally recognized in the Standalone Statement of Profit and Loss on a straight line basis over the term of the lease unless such payments are structured to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increase.
-Lease incentive received are recognized as an integral part of the total lease expense over the term of the lease.
+Payments made under operating leases are generally recognised in the Statement of Profit and Loss on a straight line basis over the term of the lease unless such payments are structured to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increase.
+Lease incentive received are recognised as an integral part of the total lease expense over the term of the lease.

 Payments made under finance lease are allocated between the outstanding liability and finance cost.
-The finance cost is charged to the statement of profit and loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
+The finance cost is charged to the Statement of Profit and Loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.